BrunaRihl/cosmo-compatibility/README.md

 * [README Example](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md): To write the README file, I followed the structure and table format (testing section) from the readme-examples repository by Kera Cudmore.

-* The foundation of the project was established using the CI Love Maths example as a starting point.
+* The foundation of the project was established using the CI Love Sandwiches example as a starting point.

 ### Content